Isaac-Ken/Isaac-Ken.github.io/posts/hackthebox/Postman.md

 **Webpage check**

-Wepbpage shows an error, link does not work
+Wepbpage shows an error, and the link does not work
 ![10000](https://user-images.githubusercontent.com/66635295/177882646-5ebf6232-adf3-4e15-8cdd-b284ba8791f7.png)

 Navigating to the proper page reveals Webmin login